speedreeder/StarWars5e.Core/StarWars5e.Parser/Sources/EC_Backgrounds.md

 \pagebreak

 ## Guild Artisan
-You are a member of an artisan’s guild, skilled in a particular field and closely associated with other artisans.
+You are a member of an artisanï¿½s guild, skilled in a particular field and closely associated with other artisans.
 You are a well-established part of the mercantile world, freed by talent and wealth from the constraints of a feudal social order.
 You learned your skills as an apprentice to a master artisan, under the sponsorship of your guild, until you became a master in your own right.
 ___
 - **Skill Proficiencies:** Choose two from Athletics, Insight, Persuasion, and Technology
-- **Tool Proficiencies:** One type of artisan’s tools, biochemist's kit, or chef's kit
+- **Tool Proficiencies:** One type of artisanï¿½s tools, biochemist's kit, or chef's kit
 - **Languages:** One of your choice
-- **Equipment:** A set of tools (one of your choice), a letter of introduction from your guild, a set of traveler’s clothes, and a belt pouch containing 150 cr
+- **Equipment:** A set of tools (one of your choice), a letter of introduction from your guild, a set of travelerï¿½s clothes, and a belt pouch containing 150 cr

 #### Guild Business
 Guilds are generally found in cities large enough to support several artisans practicing the same trade.
 However, your guild might instead be a loose network of artisans who each work in a different village within a larger realm.
 Work with your DM to determine the nature of your guild.